-Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity / au of the regist , , , 1 2 3 4 5 6) CSR registration number, if applicable Name Registered address
+Sr. No. Short particulars of the property or asset(s) [including complete address and location of the property] Pincode of the property or asset(s) Date of creation Amount of CSR amount spent Details of entity / authority of the registered or 1 2 3 4 5 6 CSR registration Name number, if applicable Registered address